CybercentreCanada/assemblyline4_docs/docs/installation/cluster.md

 ### 1. Get Assemblyline Helm chart ready

 1. Download the latest [Assemblyline helm chart](https://github.com/CybercentreCanada/assemblyline-helm-chart/archive/refs/heads/master.zip)
-2. Unzip it into a directory of your choice which we will refer as `assemblyline-helm-chart`
+2. Unzip it into a directory of your choice which we will refer to as `assemblyline-helm-chart`
 3. Create a new directory of your choice which will hold your personal deployment configuration.
 We will refer to it as `deployment_directory`

 ### 2. Create the assemblyline namespace

 When deploying an Assemblyline instance using our chart, it must be in its own namespace.
-For the purpose of this documentation, we will use the `al` namespace.
+For this documentation, we will use the `al` namespace.

 ``` shell
 kubectl create namespace al